 Welcome to the World of GoCaine

 While the War on Drugs trudges along its futile course, the war for control of the drug trade continues at full throttle.
 The stakes are high.
-Forget about the frivolities of excessive wealth such as pet tigers and gold-plated AK-47s.
+Forget about the frivolities of excessive wealth such as pet tigers & gold-plated AK-47s.
 Drug lords at the very top of the food chain will eventually grow bored with such trappings.

 Those with the grandest ambitions have their sights set on something bigger: total domination of the drug trade, wielding power that can force political leaders to their knees, dictate terms of trade, and even see armies march to enforce one’s will.